ajppp/cz2002-assignment/README.md

 # CZ2002-MySTARS
----

-The application is a terminal-based application to handle the management and registration of courses by students.
-Assignment done for Academic Year 2020-2021 Sem 1 for CZ2002
+MySTARS is a terminal-based application to handle the management and registration of courses by students.
+This assignment was done for CZ2002 Object Oriented Design and Programming in the academic Year 2020-2021 Sem 1.

----
-## How to Run
+## Usage

-1.  compile the .java files with all its dependencies `$ make`

-2. generate the data (this will be located in the data directory) `$ make test`

-3. run the main function
+### MacOS or Linux

+This will compile, run and initialise the application with pre-loaded data and students.
+It will also show the student IDs which can be used to log in to the student accounts.
+The text file containing the student IDs is in the directory data

+`$ make all`

+To continue running the application after exiting

 `$ make run`

----
-If you made a mistake and want to reset to the initial state with the preloaded data, repeat steps two and three
+If you want to clear all the changes made and delete all data

-Cheers!
+`$ make clear`

+To create new data

+`$ make test`

+for any other functions, please check the Makefile

+### Windows

+Compile the .java files with

+## Built With

+Vim

+## Tested

+Tried on Linux, MacOS and Windows terminal, working as of 25-11-2020

+## Authors

+DSAI2 Group 2

+- Aurelio Jethro Prahara
+- Claudia Beth Ong
+- Lian Ran
+- Isabela Angus
+- Elroy Ang

+## Documentation

+JavaDoc is in the doc directory.